Tax & superannuation

 - under 18 years and works over 30 hours a week.

-This is called the superannuation guarantee and applies to full-time and part-time employees and some casual employees.
+This applies to full-time and part-time employees and some casual employees.

 Find more information about superannuation in your award by selecting from the list below.